Skip to content

 Fish iconPlatypus iconInsect iconPlant iconWater drop icon

-Summer/autumn freshes (five freshes of 15 ML/ day for four days every 4-6 weeks during December to May)
+Summer/autumn freshes (five freshes of 15 ML/ day for four days every four to six weeks during December to May)

 • Increase depth over riffle to provide local movement of small-bodied native fish and platypus during the low flow period